White Line Disease in Horses

 Treatment and Prevention

-Exposure to air is good for restoring and maintaining hoof health; this also applies to opening up hoof cracks that tend to collect debris.
+Exposure to air is good for restoring and maintaining hoof health.
+This also applies to opening up hoof cracks that tend to collect debris.

-Another important strategy is to back up the toe by setting the shoe back a little from the end of the toe.
+Another important strategy is to back the toe up by setting the shoe back a little from the end of the toe.
 This moves the breakover to relieve pressure on the toe and minimize pinching at the junction of normal hoof wall and the resected area.

 Hoof wall displaying white line disease